Reference Documentation

 Simulated annealing sampler for binary quadratic models.

 Simulated annealing can be used for heuristic optimization or approximate Boltzmann sampling.
-This implementation approaches the equilibrium distribution by performing updates at a sequence of decreasing temperatures, terminating at the target \(\beta\).1 Each spin is updated once in a fixed order per point per \(\beta\) according to a Metropolis-Hastings update.
+This implementation approaches the equilibrium distribution by performing updates at a sequence of decreasing temperatures, terminating at the target \(\beta\).[1]
+By default each spin is updated once in a fixed order per point per \(\beta\) according to a Metropolis-Hastings update.
 When \(\beta\) is large the target distribution concentrates, at equilibrium, over ground states of the model.
 Samples are guaranteed to match the equilibrium for long, smooth \(\beta\) schedules.

 For more information, see Kirkpatrick, S.; Gelatt Jr, C. D.; Vecchi, M. P. (1983).
 “Optimization by Simulated Annealing”.
 Science.
 220 (4598): 671–680